 - Fruit and nectar-eating bats are good pollinators.

-- The largest bat species in the world is the Giant Golden-Crowned Flying Fox with the weight of 2.5 lbs and a wingspan of over 5 feet!
+- The largest bat species in the world is the giant golden-crowned flying fox, with a weight of 2.5 pounds and a wingspan of over 5 feet!

 The major threat to bats in the U.S. right now is White-Nose Syndrome .
 This is a fungus that is killing hibernating bat species in the United States in huge numbers.
 It is named for the white fungus that grows on the wings and noses of the bats.
 This fungus is suspected to be an introduced species and was first discovered in cave bats in New York in 2006.
 By 2016, White-Nose Syndrome spread to more than half of the U.S. states.

 The fungus irritates the skin of the bats causing them to wake from their hibernation before it is time.
 This causes the bats to burn through their fat reserves too soon and they starve to death.

 According to the U.S. Department of Interior, white-nose syndrome has, has killed over 90% of northern long-eared, little brown and tri-colored bat populations in less than 10 years.